Support Sankofa TravelHer

 Her ability to share valuable historical knowledge as a living historian through her presentations and replicas of artifacts that is a reminder of the history of slavery in America.
 Tammy’s teachings of slavery have inspired the youth to learn and understand the importance of African American history and the men, women and children who were enslaved.

-Tammy is a contributing writer for the Chicago Defender and her book "Honoring the Legacy: A Guide of African-American Monuments and Statues was the winner of the 2021 Independent Author Network Book of the Year for Outstanding Non-Fiction Travel/Nature.
+Tammy's book "Honoring the Legacy: A Guide of African-American Monuments and Statues was the winner of the 2021 Independent Author Network Book of the Year for Outstanding Non-Fiction Travel/Nature.